 The U.S. Department of Energy (DOE) Office of Energy Policy and Systems Analysis is seeking a researcher who received a master’s or doctorate degree within the past five years to conduct strategic analysis on programs, industry and investments related to clean energy innovation and deployment from its Washington D.C. location.
-Interested individuals with a background in economics, policy, business, finance, engineering or a related field, must apply online by Nov.
-30, 2015.
+Interested individuals with a background in economics, policy, business, finance, engineering or a related field, must apply online

 The research will include the following as part of the DOE Science, Technology and Policy Program: